4.08 from 38 votes

 This post may include affiliate links.
 Thank you for your support.

-These no bake chocolate chip peanut butter cookie dough protein balls are tasty, portable and packed with wholesome ingredients – great for snacking!
+These chocolate chip peanut butter cookie dough protein balls are tasty, portable and packed with wholesome ingredients – great for snacking!

 White bowl full of chocolate chip cookie dough protein balls.